 This last piece of information obviously raises the question of whether it might be cheaper for you to buy equipment directly from B&H rather than from a similar store in your own country.
 For example, if you live in the UK, where camera prices are higher than in the US, you might be able to save approximately 25% on equipment before taxes, customs duties and shipping costs are added into the mix.
 Click here and then click on the “Duties and Taxes” link to figure this out.

 Finally, a last piece of commonsense advice.
 Be careful!
 For example, always check the SPECS link that is available for every piece of equipment sold on the B&H website to make sure the equipment you want to buy is going to work in your country.
 In particular, check on compatibility issues, such as whether that video camera you want to buy is only available in the NTSC format or whether it is also available in PAL-SECAM.
 So.
 Please!
 Do your research carefully!
-If in doubt, always consult with customer service if you have any technical (or indeed other) questions.
+If in doubt, always consult with customer service.
+Their contact info is located at the bottom of every page on the B&H site (scroll down to the bottom right hand corner of this page to see this information on the home page, for example) if you have any technical (or indeed other) questions.
 They are very good and can help you avoid making expensive mistakes!

 A Cultural Note about B&H